ChairKima/nova-showcase/index.md

         <h2>The Complete Nova Vision: Beyond Pipelines</h2>
         <p>While today's MVP focuses on core pipeline creation and execution, the full Nova vision (as outlined in our plan) encompasses an entire self-managing data ecosystem:</p>
         <ul>
-            <li><span class="capability-icon">🤖</span> **The Nova Brain:** An advanced AI core with deep data engineering expertise, capable of complex reasoning, architectural pattern recognition, and multi-objective optimization (performance, cost, reliability).</li>
+            <li><span class="capability-icon">🤖</span> <strong>The Nova Brain:</strong> An advanced AI core with deep data engineering expertise, capable of complex reasoning, architectural pattern recognition, and multi-objective optimization (performance, cost, reliability).</li>
-            <li><span class="capability-icon">🛠️</span> **Self-Managing Infrastructure:** Nova will autonomously handle deployment, scaling (e.g., on Kubernetes), monitoring, and even self-healing of your data infrastructure in the cloud.</li>
+            <li><span class="capability-icon">🛠️</span> <strong>Self-Managing Infrastructure:</strong> Nova will autonomously handle deployment, scaling (e.g., on Kubernetes), monitoring, and even self-healing of your data infrastructure in the cloud.</li>
-            <li><span class="capability-icon">📈</span> **Continuous Learning & Optimization:** Nova is designed to learn from every interaction, system performance, and aggregated industry patterns to continuously improve its suggestions and the efficiency of your pipelines.</li>
+            <li><span class="capability-icon">📈</span> <strong>Continuous Learning & Optimization:</strong> Nova is designed to learn from every interaction, system performance, and aggregated industry patterns to continuously improve its suggestions and the efficiency of your pipelines.</li>
-            <li><span class="capability-icon">🧩</span> **Extensible Ecosystem:** A rich registry of connectors, pre-built templates, and ML models, allowing Nova to adapt to virtually any data source or advanced analytical need.</li>
+            <li><span class="capability-icon">🧩</span> <strong>Extensible Ecosystem:</strong> A rich registry of connectors, pre-built templates, and ML models, allowing Nova to adapt to virtually any data source or advanced analytical need.</li>
         </ul>
         <p>We are building the ultimate AI data engineering partner that understands your business needs and materializes them into resilient, efficient, production-ready data platforms – abstracting away the underlying complexity entirely.</p>
     </div>